 LN322 General Linguistics (4)-Introduction to major areas of general linguistics, theoretical and applied; studied analytically and in correlation with other disciplines.

 GENERAL FOREIGN LANGUAGE COURSES

-FL425 Internship-Similar to FR425, GM425 and SP425, but in another language.
-Must be prearranged and approved by department chair.
-Prerequisite: permission of department chair.
+FL425 Internship - Similar to FR425, GM425 and SP425, but in another language.
+Must be prearranged and approved by department chair and Registrar's Office.
+Prerequisites: permission of department chair and minimum 2.50 cumulative GPA.